samchon/shopping-backend/docs/ERD.md

 For reference, the reason why `shopping_sale_snapshot_units` is separated from [shopping_sale_snapshots](#shopping_sale_snapshots) by an algebraic relationship of
-1: N is because there are often cases where multiple products are sold in one listing.
+1: N is because there are some cases where multiple products are sold in one listing.
 This is the case with so-called "bundled products".

-- Bundle from regular product (laptop set)
+- Bundle from regular product (Macbook Set)
 - main body
 - keyboard
 - mouse